carolina-cardenas-vel/carolina-cardenas-vel-tf-atmos-poc/README.md

 With the task at hand, the following project deploys a simple Flask application running on a VM.
 The app displays a random quote from a set of 5.
 It's reachable under `http://<loadbalancer-ip>/quote`.

-With the purpose of polishing my Terraform skills and have a clear picture of the components I was bilding and their configuration, first, I decided to create the whole project in pure Terraform.
+With the purpose of polishing my Terraform skills and have a clear picture of the components I was building and their configuration, first, I decided to create the whole project in pure Terraform.
 That code is found under the `tf-poc` folder.
-The `poc-tf-atmos` folder contains the code for my first approach to atmos.
+The `poc-tf-atmos` folder contains the code to my first approach to atmos.

 ### Environment